JagrutiRajput06/FULLSTACK---CAPSTONE-PROJECT/README.md

 The aim of this
 dataset is to encourage the research and development of artificial intelligent methods which are able to identify if a person is infected by SARS-CoV-2 through the analysis of his/her CT scans.

+## 📖Note

+Given that this project demands GPU acceleration, it is highly recommended to execute it on Google Colab for superior performance.